lucateo/ULDM-Strong-Lensing_H0/README.rst

 Notebooks
 ---------
-For fast visualization and understanding of how we obtained our results, we prepared dedicated jupyter notebooks:
+For understanding on how we obtained our results, we prepared dedicated jupyter notebooks:

 * ``Velocity_dispersion.ipynb``: Showing the velocity dispersion influence of a core